spiflicate/nhle-api/README.md

 ## Usage

-Here are some basic examples of how to use the NHLe API client:
+Here are some basic examples of how to use the NHLe API library:

 ```typescript
 import { gc } from "nhle-api";